n1299cb/Impulcifer-Atmos/README.md

 # Impulcifer
-Built off of Jaakopanen's Impulcifer project.
+Built off of jaakkopasanen's Impulcifer project.
 Modified and expanded to include 9.1.6 speaker formats.

 Impulcifer is a tool for creating binaural room impulse responses (BRIR) for speaker virtualization on headphones.